-Alkaline AA batteries are mainly designed for low-powered consumer devices like wall clocks, cordless phones, non-mains accent lighting, TV remotes, small flashlights, and different portable audiovisual technologies.
+Alkaline AA batteries are mainly designed for low-powered consumer devices like wall clocks, cordless phones, non-main accent lighting, TV remotes, small flashlights, and portable audiovisual technologies.
 For this reason, they are considered the default choice in many homes.
 So, you can even remove them from one device and use them in another.

 Regular Alkaline AA batteries are not suitable for high-drain devices.
 Using them in such devices would force you to replace them quite often, which would be expensive.
 If you have a high-drain device that uses AA batteries, then Procell INTENSE would be a much better choice.

 Lithium AA batteries are the most preferred type but are usually costly.
 Unlike Alkaline AA batteries, these are more powerful and don’t leak easily.
 This makes them a better option if you want a long-lasting battery.